finlabsuk/open-banking-connector/docs/apis/README.md

 ## Security

-The Open Banking Connector API is intended to be used as an *internal (i.e. non-internet-accessible) API* within your backend infrastructure.
-Please see [below](#bank-redirects) for info about handling bank redirects.
+The Open Banking Connector APIs are *internal (i.e. non-internet-accessible) APIs* for consumption within your back-end infrastructure.
+They should definitely not (!) be exposed to the internet in any way.
+This is *very important* as these endpoints provide access to Open Banking APIs.

-It is provided as an HTTP rather than HTTPS API as customers are expected to configure HTTPS via an outer wrapper (e.g. using Kubernetes or a reverse proxy) to enable easier certificate configuration and to set up features such as MTLS.
+The APIs are provided as HTTP rather than HTTPS APIs as customers are expected to configure HTTPS via an outer wrapper (e.g. using Kubernetes or a reverse proxy) to enable easier certificate configuration and to set up features such as MTLS.

-As an internal API, no tokens are required to access the API.
-It should obviously be secured as appropriate, e.g. via MTLS, firewalls, AWS security groups etc.
+As internal APIs, they do not require tokens but should obviously be secured as appropriate, e.g. via MTLS, firewalls, AWS security groups etc.

 Internally, Open Banking Connector acquires and uses tokens to access UK Open Banking APIs.
-As a security feature, these tokens are not retrievable via the HTTP API.
-So, for example, when reading (GETing) a consent such as an Account Access Consent tokens will not be included in the consent payload.
-To inspect them, you will need to query the database directly.
+As a security feature, these tokens are not retrievable via the Open Banking Connector APIs.
+So, for example, when reading (GETing) a consent such as an Account Access Consent, tokens will not be included in the consent payload.
+To inspect them (in encrypted form), you will need to query the database directly.

-Open Banking Connector stores sensitive data including tokens in the database.
-So the database provided to Open Banking Connector should therefore be tightly secured including using at-rest encryption and not allowing access from any other application.
-Controls on human access to the database should also be implemented.

-## Bank Redirects

-It is expected that the customer implements their own secure internet-facing endpoint to handle bank redirects that occur following end-user auth.

-This endpoint can then forward data to Open Banking Connector via the [POST /auth/redirect-delegate](./auth-contexts/openapi.md) endpoint.
-Please contact us if you need any help with creating an internet-facing redirect endpoint.